Foxbith/.github/profile/README.md

 Our goal is to help businesses achieve their full potential through the use of innovative digital solutions.
 Whether you're a small startup or a large corporation, Foxbith has the expertise to help you take your business to the next level. 💪

-## 🚀 Getting Started Your Project with Us
+## 🚀 Getting started your project with us

 To get started your projects with us, please contact us to schedule a consultation.
 During this consultation, we will discuss your business needs and goals and determine the best course of action for your project.